Florida State Road 39: Hillsborough and Manatee Counties

 South of SR 60 former State Road 39 continues as County Road 39, through Manatee County into SR 62 near Duette.
 The road is known as Kickliter Road from SR 62 to State Road 674 in Fort Lonesome, and Plant City-Picnic Road from SR 674 to SR 60.

 Hernando County

 In and around Ridge Manor, former SR 39 ran along what is today US 98(SR 700) and old SR 50 to Croom-Rital Road.
 It then broke away from US 98/SR 50 and was the designation for Croom-Rital Road, a street which runs along what today is the Withlacoochee State Trail, until reaching the unincorporated hamlet of Croom.
-North of Croom Road, SR 39 went on to Nobleton Road, which is a dirt road that also follows the Withlacoochee State Trail until it becomes the paved Edgewater Avenue, and crosses the trail heading into scenic Nobleton, where it terminates and used to turn west to overlap CR 476.
+North of Croom Road, SR 39 went on to Nobleton Road, which is a road that hadn't been paved until the early 21st Century and also follows the Withlacoochee State Trail until it becomes Edgewater Avenue, and crosses the trail heading into scenic Nobleton, where it terminates and used to turn west to overlap CR 476.
 In Istachatta, another former section exists as County Road 439, then crosses into Citrus County.